w3f/w3f-education/docs/Parachain/beginner/section3/developing-parachain.md

 description: Configure and customize your parachain before registering it on the relay chain.
 ---

-Congratulations, you have successfully registered a parachain to your local relay chain!
+Congratulations, you have successfully registered a parachain on a local relay chain!

-Now, you have a couple of options:
+Now, you have a few options:

-1. Modify your existing parachain and upgrade its runtime.
+1. Modify your existing parachain by either developing or adding **pallets**, and upgrading its runtime.
-2. Add more parachains with domain-specific functionality.
+2. Locally deploy more parachains with domain-specific functionality.
 3. Change the relay chain's core configuration and functionality.

 Both options will require changes to the code base(s), and for the binaries to be re-compiled.
 In